Tired of spending too much money? I’m going to show you how to spend less money this year than you did last year. Buckle up.

 How does your own grocery shopping bill stack up to these?

-Don’t worry if either you’re spending way more, or you’re right there with them (but you just can’t afford to spend that much, anyway).
+Don’t worry if either you’re spending way more – partly from falling for one of these 17 sneaky supermarket tricks – or you’re right there with them (but you just can’t afford to spend that much, anyway).

-I’ve written a ton about how to save money on food, and I’m going to link to all of those articles.
-But I want to leave you with my TOP TIPS for how to spend less on food each month (in case you don’t want to go rooting around my blog).
+I’ve written a ton about how to save money at the grocery store (and on eating, in general), and I’m going to link to all of those articles.
+But I want to leave you with my TOP TIPS for spending less on food each month (in case you don’t want to go rooting around my blog).

 Top Ways to Spend Less Money on Food